 Whether your data and/or website are stored in a cloud, shared, virtualized or dedicated server or even on scraps of paper – eh, let’s hope it’s not that last one – you need to have a disaster recovery (DR) plan in place to help you get your hardware, applications and data back up and running again should a power outage, flood, hurricane or any of dozens of other potential disasters strike.
 Small, medium and large businesses all have data that impact the way they conduct, well, business.
 Some of it is mission-critical, while other bits of that data is less vital but still significant.
 Regardless of the importance placed on each individual bit of data your company has stored away, you don’t want to permanently lose any of it, and you likely want to regain access to it as quickly as possible should you ever lose it.

 This is where DR plans come into play.
 Whether you’re hit with an environmental, technical or human-based threat you want to be confident that you can bounce right back from it.
 You need to formulate your plan to help ensure business continuity, and then you need to test that plan out.
+Every aspect of the DR plan should be in place, from something as fundamental as having enough clean energy generators in case of a power outage, to enterprise-wide virtualization strategies.
 Developing a plan is great, but without properly testing it you won’t have any idea as to what the plan’s efficacy is until disaster strikes and you need to deploy said plan.
 For reasons that should be self-apparent, finding out how effective your disaster recovery plan is or is not in the midst of an actual disaster is not a recommended practice.

 The folks over at Tech Target recently asked their Twitter followers “What is the No. 1 pitfall to avoid when doing a disaster recovery test?”
 They received some interesting and varied responses from both practitioners and experts and put together a top-five lists of no-nos for disaster recovery testing.
 So what should you avoid when testing?
 Keep reading to find out.